dvgis/threebox-es6/docs/Threebox.md

 - To **drag** an object you have to select the object and then press **SHIFT** key and move the mouse.
 - To **rotate** and object you have to select the object and then press **ALT** key and move the mouse.
 The object will always rotate over its defined center.

-Any 3D object (including 3D extrusions created through fill-extrusion mapbox layers) will have a tooltip if the Threebox instance property `enableTooltips` is set to true.
+Any 3D object (including 3D extrusions created through fill-extrusion mapbox layers) will have a tooltip if the Threebox instance property `tb.enableTooltips` is set to true.

 Here below is the simplest sample to load a 3D model: